ouicate/gonka/proposals/invalid-participant-exclusion/invalid-participant-exclusion-plan.md

 - inference-chain/x/inference/module/module.go (review+possible edit)

 Implementation
-- [ ] TODO: Before registering validators/power, deterministically drop invalidated participants (or ensure Weight=0 path leads to zero power).
+- [ ] TODO: Before registering validators/power, deterministically drop only participants whose invalidation status is true for the current epoch.
+Participants excluded for other reasons must retain governance voting and Tendermint consensus power.
+Do not use the ExcludedParticipants list for this decision.
 Keep logic deterministic and map‑free iteration.

 Unit tests
 - [ ] TODO: Add a unit test that an invalidated participant has zero Tendermint power and no governance voting weight